Department of Linguistics and Philosophy

 3-0-9 units.
 HASS-H

 Presents highlights of the more technical side of philosophy.
 Studies a cluster of puzzles, paradoxes, and intellectual wonders - from the higher infinite to Godel's Theorem - and discusses their philosophical implications.
 Recommended prerequisites: 6.100A, 18.01.
-Limited to 100.
+Enrollment limited.

 Prereq: None